 But the real selling points for this as the bad acid rarebit fiend K-hole nightmare miniature golf course-cum-carnival-ride childhood fever dream are the grotesque images that linger in the mind afterwards, etched on the soul like dark scars in the thick unconscious muck where nothing ever dries or heals, just festers until it erupts into sudden hallucinations and terrifying vertigo with the right 'trigger'.
-When I see this big lumbering dude in a mouse costume flopping around in a shallow concrete pool (of Big Alice's tears) as if some plushy Overlook refugee paddling forward in the Freaks climax rain, I feel as if my nightmare childhood well (which I thought long since paved-over) was flooding up all over the basement couch and soaking my kitchen floor.
-By the time we get to the scene with the crazy fat mom throwing the baby around while the cook hurls insults and potsand the frog (Sterling Holloway) sits outside, the water's up to my knees.
+When I see this big lumbering dude in a mouse costume flopping around in a shallow concrete pool (of Big Alice's tears) as if some plushy Overlook refugee paddling forward in the Freaks climax rain, I feel as if the deep well of my childhood nightmares (which I thought long since paved-over) was flooding up all over the basement couch and soaking my kitchen floor.
+By the time we get to the scene with the crazy fat mom throwing the baby around while the cook hurls insults and pots and the frog (Sterling Holloway) sits outside, the water's up to my knees.
 Then Alice holds the baby, who oscillates from an actual baby to Billy Barty (in a baby costume) and back, and then to a plastic doll, and then a real piglet-- the water's up to my neck.

 Bringing as he does the same sense of deadpan fluid riffing absurdity that made his MILLION DOLLAR LEGS and DIPLOMANIACS scripts so pitch-Paramount perfect, I'm not sure if adapter Mankiewicz ever tried mescaline or reefer or anything, but I wouldn't be surprised if he had.
 For he's aces at nailing the freestyle way staring at something long enough turns it into something else, or saying any word more than once or twice renders the words themselves alive and fluid, strange and absurd.
-Taken as a whole, this 1933 ALICE could be the bad trip counterpoint to YELLOW SUBMARINE and maybe in the way it's those atop-linked European kids movie imports finally breaking through their acid-burnt bonds of language, persona and time.
+Taken as a whole, this 1933 ALICE could be the bad trip counterpoint to YELLOW SUBMARINE and like that film it's also the perfect guide to tripping, offering the same sage counsel employed by any good 'guide':

-It's also the perfect guide to tripping, offering the same sage counsel employed by any good 'guide': Don't try to recapture the sense of where you just were, are, or what size you are or are 'meant' to be or where you will wind up next.
+The sage advice: Don't try to recapture the sense of where you just were, are, or what size you are or where you're 'meant' to be or where you will wind up next.
 Let go of trying to judge or control anything that happens.
-Most of all, don't worry what those words someone spoke at you mean, don't try to nail words to the cross of meaning for they'll wiggle farther away the harder you try.
+Most of all, don't worry what those words someone spoke at you, don't try to nail words to the cross of meaning for they'll wiggle farther away the harder you try.
 Don't try to reclaim the perception of yourself and the world you had before you started to 'get off.'
-A wilder weirder more wondrous world is yours as long as you don't try to own it, tie it down, bring it home, or control it.
+A wilder weirder more wondrous world is yours as long as you don't try to own it, tie it down, recreate it, or control it.
 Don't worry some dark corner of Wonderland is going to ensnare you, for the flux of constant change works both ways: Nothing can keep you--whether you want to be kept or not--all things are transitional.
 Nothing can last or be returned now that you're finally loosened from the bonds of self, language, and linear time.
-When you wind up were you started, the old 'you' won't be there to welcome this new you anyway, no more than a spring husk of a summer cicada welcomes or endorses the thing that steps out of it.
-So if you can let go of needing even a single string back to sanity, can throw that last breadcrumb thread into the wind and fall fall fall, then Hole-in-One, baby.
+Just accept this truth: when you wind up were you started, you still won't be 'back' - the old 'you' won't be there to welcome you, any more than a spring husk of a summer cicada welcomes or endorses the thing that steps out of it.
+So if you can let go of needing even a single string back to sanity, if you can throw that last breadcrumb thread into the wind and fall fall fall, then Hole-in-One, baby.
 You're awake for the first time again, and ready for a whole looking glass country of archetypal forces to reshape what seemed so mundane before you left.
 It's all real, and you were there, Uncle Gus in your patched pants, and oh Auntie Em, there's no place like home's...

 in a mirror...

 until the illusion of its 2D space deepens inward

-and you can crawl inside.
+and you can crawl inside